SalishSeaCast/SalishSeaCmd/docs/development.rst

    * Set the :guilabel:`Description` to something like ``v23.1 release - when it's ready :-)``
    * Create the next release milestone

 #.
+Review the open issues,
+   especially any that are associated with the milestone for the just released version, and update their milestone.

+#.
+Close the milestone for the just released version.

+#.
 Use :command:`hatch version minor,dev` to bump the version for the next development cycle,
    or use :command:`hatch version major,minor,dev` for a year rollover version bump